lmcj-xyz/PhD_Numerical_Schemes_SDEs/README.md

 - The following `keys` are `approx1`, `approx2`, etc. This is for the amount of approximations that you want to compute.
 So if you want an extra approximation you must modify three tuples, namely `keys`, `

 If you want to try out

----
-TO DO:
-- [ ] Add type hints to all the files used
-- [ ] Remove unnecessary old files
-- [ ] Add reference to the paper once we have the preprint.